In this article

 • Lease payments

-Claiming the actual expenses deduction
+What is the actual expenses deduction?

 [Business miles] / [Total miles] = [Business use percentage]

-In addition to mileage, you’ll have to keep track of each vehicle expense you incur over the year, plus receipts.
+In addition to mileage, keep track of each vehicle expense you incur over the year, plus receipts.
 This can include actual vehicle expenses like the cost of fuel, maintenance, repairs, supplies, licensing and registration fees, insurance premiums, and depreciation.
-Add up all these costs, then multiply the total by your business use percentage to find your deduction:

 [Total vehicle expenses] × [Business use percentage] = [Deduction]

-For example, say you drove 8,000 miles over the course of the year, 2,000 of which were for business.
+For example, if you drove 8,000 miles over the course of the year, 2,000 of which were for business.
 You spent a total of $10,000 on vehicle expenses.
 Here’s how you’d find your deduction:

 2,000 business miles / 8,000 total miles = 25% business use